AmolGangadhare/flutter_barcode_scanner/README.md

 ### iOS

+Deployment target : 10
+Swift Version : 4.2

 As iOS code is written in Swift so you need to convert your existing iOS codebase to swift (or if you are creating a new project from Android Studio make sure to check `Include Swift support for iOS code`.)
 To do that you can create a new project with same name in different location and then just copy iOS folder to existing.(if any changes made before make sure to add these in iOS(swift)).
 After making codebase in swift make sure that the Swift version is `4.2` as the code for iOS is written in Swift 4.2.
-To use on iOS, open the Xcode and add camera usage description in Info.plist
+To use on iOS, open the Xcode and add camera usage description in `Info.plist`.

     <key>NSCameraUsageDescription</key>
     <string>Camera permission is required for barcode scanning.</string>